Milind220/desktop-automation/portfolio_allocation/README.md

 *current value + value to be added*

 This will show how the new total value of your portfolio ***should*** be allocated.
 You can use this information to re-balance your portfolio if needed.

+The output can be displayed either in a bar graph, in the command line, or both!
+You choose how you want it :)